-Supermarkets can have the best marketing plans, outstanding customer service, great locations and total dominance in the marketplace – but without considering how boxes and packaging are affecting their store’s labor, your results may not be optimal.
-Getting products off of trucks and into your store aisles is mission critical.
+Supermarkets can have the best marketing plans, outstanding customer service, great locations, and total dominance in the marketplace – but without considering how packaging is affecting their store’s labor, results may not be optimal.
+Getting products off of trucks and into your store aisles is mission-critical.
 It’s also one of the most time-consuming and injury-prone tasks in all of retail… particularly in the retail grocery industry.
+In many ways, standard corrugated packaging is not cutting in anymore.
 In a time when labor costs are steadily increasing, it’s more important than ever to carefully consider new & unique ways to enhance efficiencies.
-Here are a few ideas.

 The cost of moving boxes and packaging from truck to floor

 The costs of unloading a truck are both tangible and intangible.
 Lengthy unloading times and worker injuries cost stores money, undermine employee morale and lead to costly turnover.
 When you consider that supermarkets now have greater item diversity than at any other point in history – the average is now about 40,000 to 50,000 items per store as opposed to 7,000 items per store just twenty years ago – the optimization of your labor efforts is mission critical.